WHEN LIFE GIVES YOU……

 ‘On a scale of 1 to 10, Mrs Kirkham, how would you describe your pain?’

 ‘Err…. do you have a 15 available by any chance?’
-I eagerly enquired, a bit like asking for a particular raffle ticket number.
+I eagerly asked the Doctor, a bit like asking for a particular raffle ticket number.

 They didn’t and so began twenty minutes of bargaining.
 I eventually settled on a 9 as they told me nobody EVER has a 10 unless they were on death’s door.